 Understand Your Readings

 You should learn what your blood pressure numbers mean and how your lifestyle affects those numbers.
 A single high reading doesn’t necessarily mean that you have hypertension, the medical term for high blood pressure.
-But if you consistently get a BP of 140/90 or higher, your doctor may decide to start treatment to lower those figures.
+But if you consistently get a BP of 140/90 or higher, your high blood pressure doctor may decide to start treatment to lower those figures.

 Alternatively, low blood pressure, below 120/80 on a consistent basis, doesn’t always mean there is a problem.
 Your doctor may want to conduct further tests if your low blood pressure also is accompanied by certain symptoms such as: